128technology/docs/docs/config_reference_guide.md

 ---
-title: Configuration Element Reference
+title: GUI Configuration Reference
-sidebar_label: Element Reference
+sidebar_label: GUI Configuration Reference
+description: 'Formerly the Configuration Element Reference.'
 ---
-This section is a reference guide for the elements of the User Interface.
+This section is a reference guide for the elements of the GUI.

 ## access-control